Antonella (TV series)

 Antonella is an Argentine telenovela directed by Nicolás del Boca and starring his daughter Andrea del Boca and Gustavo Bermúdez.

-It originally aired in 1992 on Canal 13 and was a commercial success.
+It originally aired in 1992 on Canal 13 (now El Trece), and expanded internationally.

 Background

 Antonella was written by Enrique Torres and based on an idea by Torres and F. L. Lucas.
 It combined melodrama typical of traditional telenovelas with elements of comedy.
 In this series, Andrea del Boca, who at that time was at the height of her career, portrayed a charismatic heroine, very different from the ones she had played in previous telenovelas.
 She also contributed the theme song "Para este amor".

-The series was very successful and became one of the most watched programs of 1992 in Argentina.
+The series was very successful and became one of the most watched programs of 1992 in Argentina, while however, the last episodes signed a drop in ratings, meaning that it was unsuccessful.
 It was nominated to the Martín Fierro Award for the Best Telenovela and won the Best Supporting Actor and the Best Supporting Actress for Osvaldo Guidi and Hilda Bernard, respectively.
 Antonella eventually won the Best Telenovela award at the 1993 Martín Fierro Awards.
-The series was also distributed abroad and found popularity in Italy and Eastern Europe in the mid-1990s.
+The series was also distributed abroad and found popularity in Italy and Eastern Europe in the mid-1990s, while it also in the United States of America in the original language.

+In 1993, the series got cancelled after one season.

+It is the only telenovela not to be owned by Sony, since the rights are currently held by Paramount Global (formerly ViacomCBS) as of October 10, 2021.
+It is currently not available to stream on Paramount+ as of yet.